-The Agency will need to constantly monitor the budget allocation for 2023 in line with its ambition of deploying the envelope of 12 TAs envisaged in the EC draft budget proposal.
-The 2023 budget can be further impacted by the evolution of inflation and salary indexation.
-Several precautions have been taken into account, including late/phased hiring of the 12 TAs in 2023.
-The Agency will continuously inform the EC and the MB on the budget implementation in 2023 and on any potential pressures arising during the year.
+The Agency will need to constantly monitor the budget allocation for 2024 in line with its ambition of deploying the envelope of 12 TAs envisaged in the EC 2023 draft budget proposal.
+The 2024 budget can be further impacted by the evolution of inflation and salary indexation.
+Several precautions have been taken into account, including some cross-cutting decrease in operational expenses for all activities, which generate a very high pressure on the budget planning.
+The Agency will continuously inform the EC and the MB on the budget implementation in 2024 and on any potential pressures arising during the year.

-^{12 2022} budget reflects the transfers and amendments to date of the SPD 2023 adoption (comment valid for Annex II & III)
+&lt;sup>12 2022 budget reflects the transfers and amendments as of November 2022 (comment valid for Annex II & III)

-Outlook for the years 2023 - 2025
+Outlook for the years 2024 - 2026